 State 5 is a state obtained after exhaustion of oxygen in a closed respirometric chamber.

-Oxygen diffusion Diffusion of oxygen from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).
+Oxygen diffusion from the surroundings into the aqueous solution may be a confounding factor preventing complete anoxia (Gnaiger 2001).

 Table 1.
 Metabolic states of mitochondria (after Chance and Williams, 1956).